 Some moms will even color code the calendar to see at a glance who needs to be where.
-My oldest child is yellow, so I know that he’s the one that needs to be at practice tonight at 6:00.
+Maybe the oldest child is yellow, so you know he’s the one that needs to be at practice tonight at 6:00.

 6. Problem Solving

 Who has time to solve every little problem for their kids?
 I didn’t sign on to be the full time family judge and jury.
-And if I solve every problem for my kids, what am I teaching them?
-A lot of reinforcement that they should run to me every time they have trouble in their lives.
+If you solve every problem for your kids, what are you teaching them?
+A lot of reinforcement that they should run to you every time they have trouble in their lives.

-I’d rather teach them how to deal with a problem as it pops up.
-When I catch someone solving a problem, I praise them.
+Instead, teach them how to deal with a problem as it pops up.
+When you catch someone solving a problem, praise them.
 It can be as simple as picking up the trash that missed the can the first time.
 Or as complicated as sharing a beloved toy.
-The more I compliment this behavior, the more they use it.
+The more you compliment this behavior, the more they use it.

 7. Plan Ahead

-The more planning you do ahead of time, the easier life gets.
+Planning makes life easier.
 Look at your calendar on Sunday evening.
 That will give you time to grab that gold paint your son needs for his school project (rather than rushing out the night before and paying double).

-I have a general meal plan.
-I never sit down and say “We’ll eat spaghetti on Monday, chicken tacos on Tuesday” etc. But I do write a list of 14 meals I can make in the next two weeks.
-Each day, I pick the meal that sounds good or is easy for a busy day.
+Have a basic meal plan.
+Keep it simple!
+I never sit down and think,”We’ll eat spaghetti on Monday, chicken tacos on Tuesday” etc. But I do write a list of 14 meals I can make in the next two weeks.
+Each day, pick the meal that fits your day.

 Planning ahead means you have snacks for the cheerleaders, breakfast foods for everyone, and the uniform is clean for today’s game.
 The more you do it, the better you’ll get.Large family mothering tips that Moms with any number of kids can totally use! #momlifeClick To Tweet

 8. Know Your Dailies